ebrington manor cotswolds

 The Old Mission Church, Paxford

-Dating back to 1866, the Old Mission Church in Paxford, Gloucestershire, has been extensively renovated to create a contemporary oasis making for the perfect staycation retreat.
+Dating back to 1866, The Old Mission Church in Paxford, Gloucestershire, has been extensively renovated to create a contemporary oasis making for the perfect staycation retreat.
 Packed with historic features, such as stained glass windows, vaulted ceilings and original oak doors, the open-plan interior and contemporary mezzanine pod thoughtfully complement the original architectural features of the restored church.
 Sleeping four, the chapel boasts two peaceful patios overlooking beautiful open countryside and is situated just across the road from award-winning gastro pub the Churchill Arms.

 StayOne x Mandarin Oriental, Cirencester